dhana2403/GTEx_Pro/README.md

 ##### Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue to discuss potential changes or improvements.
 Fork the repository.
-Create your feature branch (git checkout -b feature/AmazingFeature).
-Commit your changes (git commit -m 'Add some AmazingFeature').
-Push to the branch (git push origin feature/AmazingFeature).
 Open a Pull Request.

 ###### Acknowledgments